Kelley42/Grade-Book-for-Teachers/README.md

 # GradeBook for Teachers
 #### Video Demo:  <https://youtu.be/B6pehotV_Po>
 ### Description:
-I designed GradeBook for Teachers as a gradebook that teachers can use to record grades, for subjects as well as for behavior, and absences/tardies.
+I designed GradeBook for Teachers as my capstone project for Harvard's CS50x course.
+It is a gradebook that teachers can use to record grades, for subjects as well as for behavior, and absences/tardies.
 As a former teacher, it was a chore keeping track of the students' grades, so I wanted something that would simplify not only recording the grades but also averaging them together.
 I enjoyed working on the tables from pset9, so I took that knowledge and applied